libffcv/ffcv/README.md

 <img src="assets/headline.svg"/>

-Holding constant the same training routine and optimizing only the dataloading and data transfer routines with `ffcv`, we enable significantly faster training
+Holding constant the same training routine and optimizing only the dataloading and data transfer routines with `ffcv`, we enable significantly faster training:

+[ TODO image ]

-(see [here](TODO) for further benchmark details).
+See [here](TODO) for further benchmark details.

 ## Install with Anaconda
 ```